haganjam/BEF_quant_scale/README.md

 + 07_analysis_test_export.ps1

-Finally, we analyse the summarised output to test how accurate our workflow is on simulated data.
+We then analysed the summarised outputs to test how accurate our workflow is on simulated data.
 This can easily done on a local computer.
 This script also generates figure 2.

 + 08_analysis_test_analyse.R

+Finally, we plot example metacommunities for the supplementary materials:

++ 09_plot_example_metacommunities.R

+### 03_empirical_analysis

+### 01_plymouth_experiment

+This folder contains one script that is used to calculate Isbell et al.'s (2018) biodiversity effects on data from a macroalgae removal experiment conducted in Plymouth, United Kingdom.

+The folder contains one script that cleans the data, performs that analysis and makes the figures:

++ 01_plymouth_data_BEF_effects.R

+### 02_benthic_communities tjarno

+### 01_preparation

+These scripts were used to conduct a few tasks necessary before we began the experiment such as randomising the mixture and monoculture positions on the panels.
+They are not important for reproducing the analysis

+### 02_data_cleaning

+The scripts in this folder are used to unzip the data from ResearchBox, clean the different datasets: e.g. environmental data, biomass data etc. and output cleaned versions of this data into the *data* folder.

+The scripts are numbered 01 to 07 and should be run sequentially.
+All files contain a description paragraph that provides details on what the script does.

+The *cleaning_functions.R* script are helper functions that are called by various cleaning scripts.

-### Empirical analysis (03_empirical_analysis)
+### 03_data_analysis

-These scripts are used to calculate the biodiversity on the empirical data.
+The scripts in this folder are used calculate Isbell et al.'s (2018) biodiversity effects on the benthic community data from the Tjarno archipelago and perform any other analysis reported in the manuscript.

+The scripts are numbered 01 to 09 and should be run sequentially.
+All files contain a description paragraph that provides details on what the script does.
+All the scripts expected for script 05 (05_calculate_BEF_effects.R) can be run on a regular desktop computer.
+For script 05, we used a computer cluster as it was computationally intensive.
+Moreover, script 06 is a powershell script used to export the output files from the computer cluster into the local clone of the repository.

+### renv

+This project uses the renv R-package for package management.
+The .lock file contains all relevant information on the packages and the versions of those packages that were used in this project.
+To reproduce this analysis, users should install the renv R package:

+install.packages("renv")
+Then run the following code in the console:

+renv::restore()
+This will create a local copy of all relevant package versions that were used to perform these analyses.

+Importantly, we were unable to add the *rethinking* package to the .lock file.
+Some models depend on this package.
+Users that would like to reproduce the results should consult the following link for download instructions (https://github.com/rmcelreath/rethinking).